axelpale/apollonius/README.md

 ### apollonius.options.epsilon

-The function `apollonius.solve` handles various (special cases)[#specialcases] by switching to alternative algorithms when certain internal variables turn zero.
+The function `apollonius.solve` handles various [special cases](#specialcases) by switching to alternative algorithms when certain internal variables turn zero.
 However, the variables rarely exactly equal zero because of rounding errors caused by floating point arithmetics.
 Computation with near-zero numbers would cause arbitrary results and therefore a margin of safety is needed.

 The `epsilon` defines the numerical margin in which an almost zero number is treated as zero.
 The default value for epsilon is `1e-10`.
 You can adjust it if needed.
 For example, if you know the properties of your circles will be large numbers then a larger epsilon may yield more robust behavior near the special cases: